leonardofhy/compass_fellowship/docs/application_questions.md

 - **Would you like to recommend someone else who you think should attend this program as well?**
   *(Include their full name, email, and rationale)*

+  > *(待你補充)*

 - **How did you hear about us?**

+I learned about the Compass Fellowship through recommendations from **Alvin Lau** and **Sin-tshong Tsu**.

 - **Anything else you would like to share with us?**

+---

+**📝 Draft Answer (v1):**

+I'm 27 years old—slightly above your typical age range.
+I want to address this directly.

+I'm applying because I believe my experience offers a perspective that might be valuable to this cohort:

+- As an engineer on **Taiwan's national LLM project (TAIDE)**, I witnessed how a $10M government initiative navigates the tension between capability and safety at national scale.
+- As an **organizer of the Taiwan AI Safety Reading Group**, I've been building bridges between researchers who care about alignment and a broader Taiwanese tech community that often prioritizes speed over safety.
+- Having worked in both **industry** (AI startup) and **academia** (NTU research labs), I've developed frameworks for modeling how different institutions approach risk and innovation differently.

+I'm at a point where I'm actively reflecting on what kind of researcher—and person—I want to become.
+The Compass Fellowship's emphasis on introspection and modeling feels timely: I've spent years building technical skills, and now I want to develop the wisdom to use them well.

+I'm excited about the possibility of learning alongside younger participants.
+I hope my experience might be useful to them, and I'm certain their fresh perspectives will challenge my assumptions.

 ---